-Candidates have the option of pursuing either the Master of Education (M.Ed.) or the Master of Science (M.S.) degree.
-The primary distinction between the degree programs is the M.Ed. is more practice and application oriented, while the M.S. places greater emphasis on research and evaluation.
-The M.S. requires candidates to complete a quantitatively based, data-driven, research thesis and take an additional research course to possibly prepare for doctoral studies.
+Counselor Education Program candidates have the option of pursuing either the Master of Education (M.Ed.) or the Master of Science (M.S.) degree.
+The M.Ed. is more practice and application oriented.
+The M.Ed. requires a minimum of 60 academic credit hours, which includes a comprehensive examination.
+The M.S. places greater emphasis on research and evaluation.
+The M.S. requires a minimum of 54 credit hours which includes a comprehensive examination, and also complete and defend a research-based, data-driven thesis.
+Candidates must also enroll in one (1) additional research courses.